socadk/design-practice-repository/artifact-templates/SDPR-ServiceLevelAgreement.md

 ### More Information
 The DPR activity [Stepwise Service Design](../activities/SDPR-StepwiseServiceDesign.md) talks about SLAs in Step 6.

-See this Userlike blog post ["Service Level Agreement - Best Practices & Crucial Elements"](https://www.userlike.com/en/blog/service-level-agreement-best-practices).
+See this Userlike blog post ["Service Level Agreement &mdash; Best Practices & Crucial Elements"](https://www.userlike.com/en/blog/service-level-agreement-best-practices).

-The SLA concept has been mined as a pattern in "Interface Quality Patterns - Communicating and Improving the Quality of Microservices APIs" (@StockerZimmermannEtAl:2018).
+The SLA concept has been mined as a pattern in "Interface Quality Patterns &mdash;  Communicating and Improving the Quality of Microservices APIs" (@StockerZimmermannEtAl:2018).

 ### Data Provenance